bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 Slopes
 ------

-|Slope| annotations are lines which may be sloped and extend to the
-edge of the plot area.
+|Slope| annotations are lines that can go from one edge of the plot to
+another at a specific angle.

+These are the most commonly used properties for this annotation:

+* ``gradient``: The gradient of the line, in data units.
+* ``y_intercept``: The y intercept of the line, in data units.
+* The standard :ref:`line properties <userguide_styling_line_properties>`.

 .. bokeh-plot:: docs/user_guide/examples/plotting_slope.py
     :source-position: above